wcerfgba/moneylab-nft-essay/nft-good.md

 and of remodelling the relationship between the economy and art.
-We need to focus on the needs of artists and art consumers, and continue to develop financial innovations for the art world,
+We need to focus on the needs of artists and art consumers, and continue to develop financial innovations for the art world, or we risk making artistic practice an untenable dream.